LAMiNATE Members

 Mikael Roll, professor of Phonetics.
 Roll conducts research in neurolinguistics on how the brain processes spoken language.

 Susan Sayehli, senior lecturer of Swedish as a second language.
-Sayehli’s work focuses second language acquisition and cross-linguistic influence.
+Sayehli researches second language acquisition with a particular focus on cross-linguistic influence and motivation.

 Frida Splendido, senior lecturer of Swedish as a second and foreign language and deputy director of Lund University Humanities Lab.
 Splendido's main research interests are language teaching and language acquisition in beginner second-language learners, with a particular interest in phonetic-phonological development.